StackVista/stackstate-docs/setup/installation/kubernetes_install/customize_config.md

 A number of values can be set in the [StackState Helm chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate).
 For example, it is possible to customize the `tolerations` and `nodeSelectors` for each of the components.
 You can also add customized configuration and include environment variables

-## Custom configuration for StackState `server`
+## Custom configuration for StackState `api`

-For the StackState `server` service, custom configuration can be dropped directly into the Helm chart.
+For the StackState `api` service, custom configuration can be dropped directly into the Helm chart.
 This is the advised way to override the default configuration that StackState ships with and is especially convenient for customizing authentication.
 Configuration set in this way will be available to the StackState configuration file in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.

 For example, you can set a custom "forgot password link" for the StackState login page: